We Asked Women What They Find Attractive on Tinder

 Do you have a type?

-I like guys who are chill.
+I like guys that are chill.
 I like it when they have a funny bio.
-And if they’re doing something fun in their photos.
+And if they’re doing something fun on their photos.
 I don’t like people who take themselves too seriously.

 How important is the photo and bio?